Pusat Bandar Puchong LRT station: Station Layout

 refers to accessibility lift for disabled.

 Green Practices

 As part of a green initiative launched by Prasarana, the station includes several green practices.
 Energy-efficient lights and rainwater harvesting systems were installed, and the glass louvers were designed to allow sunlight into the stations.
 The construction of the station utilized sustainable materials and recycling practices.

 Entrances and Exits

-Pusat Bandar Puchong LRT station has a total of two entrances/exits, one heading towards Lotus's Puchong, another leads to Setia walk.
+The LRT station has a total of two entrances/exits, one heading towards Lotus's Puchong, and another leads to SetiaWalk.